cloud66/help-old/_posts/stack-features/1920-10-03-backup-verifiers.md

 **MySQL**

-This query will count the number of results in the *users* table equal to zero.
+This query will count the number of records in the *users* table, and returns a 1 if that number is not zero.
 <pre class='terminal-commands'>
-select count(*)=0 as result from users
+select count(*)<>0 as result from users
 </pre>

-That query may return the following output (zero is interpreted as true in MySQL), indicating that your *users* table holds data.
+That query may return the following output (non-zero values are interpreted as true in MySQL), indicating that your *users* table holds data.
 <pre class='terminal-commands'>
 result
-0
+1
 </pre>

 **PostgreSQL**

-Similarly, this query also counts the number of results in the *users* table equal to zero.
+Similarly, this query also counts the number of records in the *users* table, and returns a boolean of _true_ if that number is not zero.
 <pre class='terminal-commands'>
-select count(*)=0 as result from users
+select count(*)<>0 as result from users
 </pre>

 The result of this query may be the following, indicating that your *users* table holds data.